 The book launched with a Kickstarter campaign funded by people from all over the world.
 In the future, curmudgeons will use it to prop up desks and tables.
 Birds will use it for nesting.
 For now, it is the whetstone for many a writer’s kitchen.
 Students read copies in classrooms.
 Teachers use Write with Lions for its games and lesson plans.
 Writers use it in critique groups to challenge each other and to practice new styles of storytelling.

 Nicole Meekhof illustrated the book with more than thirty unique drawings.
 Dozens of full sized prints were sold during the pre-launch event during April.
 She is more known for her work as an independent character-portrait artist and alpaca wrangler.
 Her portfolio is available on DeviantArt.

 About the author

 Jim Markus writes.
-He tells stories and sometimes performs at live literature speaking events.
-He manages the elaborate wealth of knowledge on the MoreKnown and co-hosts the season podcast NaNoWriPod.
+He manages the elaborate wealth of knowledge at MoreKnown Books and co-hosts the seasonal podcast NaNoWriPod.
 Sometimes, he helps organize intricate, public games as part of a motley band of adventurers.
 Follow Jim on Twitter.